darklife/darkriscv/README.md

 per instruction, which resembles a fast and nice 68040! wow! :)

 The RV32I specification itself is really impressive and easy to implement (see [1], page 16).
-Of course, tehre are some drawbacks, such as the funny little-endian bus (opposed to the network oriented big-endian bus found  in the 680x0 family), but after some empirical tests it is easy to make work.
+Of course, there are some drawbacks, such as the funny little-endian bus (opposed to the network oriented big-endian bus found  in the 680x0 family), but after some empirical tests it is easy to make work.